Accepting PhD Students

 Biography

-Dr. Chamindi Malalgoda is a Senior Lecturer and the Quantity Surveying Course Leader at the Department of Design and Built Environment, School of Arts and Humanities, University of Huddersfield, UK.
-She is also a member of the University's Global Disaster Resilience Centre (GDRC).
-Her research focuses on disaster risk reduction and resilience in the built environment.
+Chamindi Malalgoda is a Senior Lecturer and the Quantity Surveying Course Leader in the Department of Design and Architecture at the School of Arts and Humanities, University of Huddersfield, UK.
+She is also a core member of the University’s Global Disaster Resilience Centre (GDRC), a leading international hub for multidisciplinary research on disaster risk reduction and resilience.
+Her research focuses on disaster risk reduction, climate resilience, and strengthening the capacity of the built environment to support communities before, during, and after disasters.

 Prior to joining the University of Huddersfield in December 2014, she worked as a Research Assistant at the School of the Built Environment, University of Salford, contributing to multiple EU‑funded research projects.
 These include CADRE (Collaborative Action towards Disaster Resilience Education), RESINT (Collaborative Reformation of Curricula on Resilience Management with Intelligent Systems in Open Source and Augmented Reality), CENEAST (Reformation of the Curricula on Built Environment in the Eastern Neighbouring Area), BELLCURVE (Built Environment Lifelong Learning Challenging University Responses to Vocational Education), and ANDROID (Academic Network for Disaster Resilience to Optimise Educational Development).